Pumpkin Spice Cake

 Pre heat the oven to 190 / 170 fan.
 Grease and line an 18cm / 7inch round cake tin.

 Measure all dry ingredients in a bowl and mix.
 In a jug or separate bowl, mix the boiled water, honey, oil, and vanilla extract.
-Add this to the bowl of dry ingredients, along with the 2 eggs and whisk to combine.
+Add this to the bowl of dry ingredients, along with the egg and whisk to combine.
 Pour the batter into the tin and bake for 30 – 33 mins, or until a toothpick comes out with only a few moist crumbs.
 Allow the cake to cool completely in the tin before turning it out and topping with the compote.

 While the cake cools make the compote.
 In a small bowl, combine 100 grams of the plums with the cornflour, making sure all the fruit is coated, set aside.
 In a small saucepan add 50 grams of the plums, the sugar and lemon juice.
 Heat on medium for 2 -3 mins.
 The mixture will bubble, the fruit will break down to almost a liquid and the sugar will dissolve.
 Depending on how ripe your plums are, you might want to use a wooden spoon to mash the mixture a bit while it bubbles away.
 At this stage, add the cornflour plums to the saucepan, stirring on the heat for another minute, until the cornflour has cooked off.
 Pour into a clean bowl and allow the compote to cool before spreading it over the cake’s top.